Cyber Monday: Canada

 Cyber Monday came to Canada in 2008.
 The National Post featured an article published on November 25, 2010, stating that the parity of the Canadian dollar with the US dollar caused many Canadian retailers to have Black Friday and Cyber Monday sales of their own.
 According to the article, an estimated 80% of Canadians were expected to participate in Black Friday and Cyber Monday sales.
 Speculation has been made that with all major US television broadcasters—which are typically available to Canadians—emphasizing Black Friday and Cyber Monday sales for stores that are also doing business in Canada, Canadian retailers needed to mimic sales offerings in order to keep Canadian dollars from being spent in the US.

 By 2011, around 80% of online retailers in Canada were participating in Cyber Monday.

 Chile

 Chile's first Cyber Monday took place on November 28, 2011.
 The companies participating in the event are participants in the Santiago Chamber of Commerce's Electronic Commerce Committee.
 In 2015 the Chilean Cyber Monday had 85 stores participating, 390.000 transactions and US$83 million in sales.
 36% of that was mobile.
 In 2016 Cyber Monday will be held on November 7.
 140 companies are registered as official partners.

 Colombia

 The first Cyber Monday in Colombia took place on November 26, 2012.
 It was organized by the Colombian Chamber of Electronic Commerce and sponsored by the Ministry of IT and Telecommunications.

 France

-Inspired by the U.S. phenomenon, the term Cyber Monday was first used in France in 2008.
-France is a country.
+Inspired by the US phenomenon, the term Cyber Monday was first used in France in 2008.